Andrea-C/Thunderbird-email-archive-ML-assistant/_Docs/DevelopmentPlan.md

      - Bag-of-words
      - TF-IDF
      - Word embeddings, etc.
-   - Possibly create additional features from the message’s metadata (e.g. domain of sender, presence of certain keywords, etc.).
+   - Create additional features from the message’s metadata (e.g. domain of sender, presence of certain keywords, etc.).

 5. **Model Training**
    - Pass the prepared dataset (features and labels) to the ML training pipeline.